nnsun/CourseGrab/README.md

 # CourseGrab
-A web app built with Flask, Python, HTML, and CSS.

 Every Cornell student runs into trouble with the hectic course signup system, adding some very unneeded stress to the semester.